Hurricane-cutting palm trees has been adopted by a few palm tree trimming services as the go-to method.

 Hurricane cutting is mostly undertaken by lawn care companies who think they are doing the owner a favor.
 It is believed that by pruning most of the leaves off there is a longer period of time between prunes and the palm is ready for survival for when a hurricane comes through.

 Hurricane cutting does not really work, and people just up damaging their palm trees.
-Over-pruning palms reduce the ability of the tree to produce food.
+Over-pruning palms reduces the ability of the tree to produce food.
 By getting rid of the fronds, you will also be depriving your palm tree of the valuable food it needs.
 Palm trees take a long time to develop into full trees, and this will hurt them in the long run.

 This can lead to weaker palms when a hurricane does finally roll through and can lead to growth abnormalities including trunk shape defects.